Establishing a Distance Education Certificate or Degree Program

 The University of North Carolina General Administration (UNC-GA) requires that all new academic degree programs be approved before a university can establish or offer the degree program.
 Although new degree and distance education programs must be authorized by the Board of Governors, authorization is not required for sequences of degree-credit courses that do not constitute a full degree program, such as certificate and licensure programs, unless the request represents a substantive change as defined by SACS.
 Electronic notification of their establishment is required, however, so that inventory of these offerings can be maintained and UNC-GA can fulfill federal reporting requirements.

 The UNC-GA processes for establishing new distance education certificate and degree programs are outlined at their website.
-North Carolina A&T State University recommends that this web site be studied before beginning the process to plan a new distance education academic certificate or degree program.
-The Offices of the Provost, Institutional Assessment and Planning, and Distance Education will help you to establish and deliver your distance education certificate and degree programs.
+North Carolina A&T State University recommends that this website be studied before beginning the process to plan a new distance education academic certificate or degree program.
+The Offices of the Provost, Strategic Planning and Institutional Effectiveness (OSPIE), and the Extended Campus will help you to establish and deliver your distance education certificate and degree programs.

 Establishing a New Distance Education Certificate Program

 - Faculty members who wish to develop a new certificate program to be offered via distance education must follow existing procedures for traditional certificate program development which includes approval by the University Courses and Curriculum Committee.